ansible/ansible/docs/docsite/rst/community/contributing_maintained_collections.rst

 The following scenarios use the ``arista.eos`` to help explain when to contribute to the Ansible-maintained collection, and when to propose your change or idea to the related community collection:

 1. You want to fix a problem in the ``arista.eos`` Ansible-maintained collection.
 Create the PR directly in the `arista.eos collection GitHub repository <https://github.com/ansible-collections/arista.eos>`_.
-It must meet the :ref:`ansible_collection_merge_requirements`.
+Apply all the :ref:`merge requirements <ansible_collection_merge_requirements>`.

 2. You want to add a new Ansible module for Arista.
 Your options are one of the following: